fadlyian/fadlyian/README.md

 - 👋 Hi, I’m @fadlyian
-- 👀 I’m interested in web
+- 👀 I’m interested in web developer
 - 🌱 I’m currently learning laravel
 - 💞️ I’m looking to collaborate on corporate unicorn
 - 📫 How to reach me on ianfadly24@gmail.com